55 Interesting Electric Vehicle Statistics & Trends

-- "I think for us, it's (California’s 2035 mandate all new cars sold in the state be zero-emission vehicles) very good.
-We are just launching more battery EV cars, we have a plan to more than double [the models] in three years, so we are set for success." from CEO of Hyundai USA.
+- "I think for us, it's (California’s 2035 mandate that all new cars sold in the state be zero-emission vehicles) very good.
+We are just launching more battery EV cars, we have a plan to more than double [the models] in three years, so we are set for success." from the CEO of Hyundai USA.
 (AutoNews)

 - To date, 17 countries have announced 100% zero-emission vehicle targets or the phase-out of internal combustion engine vehicles through 2050.
 (IEA)

 - The vehicle (Ford Motor Co.'s 2022 E-Transit van) is part of Ford's $11.5 billion global bets on electrification.
 (AutoNews)

 - European emissions standards persuaded manufacturers to favor the production of zero emissions, which has prompted the rise of Electric vehicles with some 378,466 EV’s being registered from January to October 2021.
 (Automotive News)